Plus important tips to keep it from overheating

 Amphetamine doesn’t have a front-facing interface, so the menu bar is where you set up everything.

-2. On the Amphetamine menu, go to Quick Preferences and uncheck Allow system sleep when display is closed.
+2. On the Amphetamine menu, go to Quick Preferences and uncheck Allow system sleep when the display is closed.

 3. A window displaying the features and effects of Amphetamine’s Closed-Display mode will pop up on the screen.
 Read through to understand how to use the app.
 Click OK to proceed.